-This course uses algebra- and urgonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
+This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.

-PHY 251 General Physics I
+PHY 251 General Physics I 3 3 0 0 4

-Prerequisites: State, MAT 271; Local, DRE 098 Corequisites: State, MAT 272
+Prerequisites: State, MAT 271; Local, DRE 098

+Corequisites: State, MAT 272

 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vector operations, linear kinematics and dynamics, energy, power, momentum, rotational mechanics, periodic motion, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.

-PHY 252 General Physics II
+PHY 252 General Physics II 3 3 0 0 4